-How Does An Escalation Clause Work
+How Does An Escalation Clause in Real Estate Work

-Over the years a type of language inserted into an offer known as an escalation clause has become popular to address such situations.
+Over the years, a type of language inserted into an offer known as an escalation clause has become popular to address such situations.

-In fact, in strong seller’s markets, buyers will often hear about such clauses in contracts and will ask their agent “what is an escalation clause” or “how does an escalation clause work.”
+In fact, in a competitive real estate market, buyers will often hear about such clauses in contracts and will ask their agent, “what is an escalation clause” or “how does an escalation clause work.”

 With sellers and their agents setting up deferred showings to increase the odds of a bidding war, buyers need any edge they can get.
 An escalator can do just that.

-It should be made abundantly clear up front, however, that you or your agent better know what they are doing when it comes to adding an escalation clause in an offer.
+However, it should be made abundantly clear up front that you or your agent better know what they are doing when adding an escalation clause in an offer.

 Keep in mind that offers are legal and binding real estate contracts.
-If you don’t completely understand what you’re agreeing to with an escalation clause, consult a real estate attorney.
+If you don’t completely understand what you agree to with an escalation clause, consult a real estate attorney.

 The Real Estate Escalation Clause Explained